Homemade Turkey Rub Recipe

 Lite beers won’t cut it.
 I honestly don’t think it adds that much flavor or moisture.
 And certainly don’t put a beer can up the turkey’s butt if you plan to fry, this technique is for smoking and roasting only.

 What is trash can turkey rub?
 It is just a term that means “a little bit of everything.”
 I guess technically speaking, this is a trash can turkey rub.
+I don’t like to use the term trash in anything that has to do with my Thanksgiving turkey.

 Can you rub turkey with olive oil?
 It sure doesn’t hurt, but the crispiest skin is dry skin.
 It is a matter of personal preference.